juniorworku/Earthquake-Prediction/README.md

 - [Contact](#contact)

 ## Project Objectives
-- To develop a robust machine learning model capable of predicting earthquake magnitudes from geophysical data.
+- To develop a machine learning model capable of predicting earthquake magnitudes from geophysical data.
 - To automate the feature extraction and inference processes, ensuring continuous model improvement.
 - To provide an interactive user interface for real-time predictions and analysis of seismic events.